Mouthwashing (video game): Plot

 Flashbacks to the days leading up to the crash reveal that the Tulpar crew were due to be laid off following their delivery due to Pony Express going out of business.
-At his birthday party, Curly breaks the news prematurely and reveals that he has been recommended for a better job.
-Later, Anya reveals to Curly that she is pregnant with Jimmy's child as a result of what is implied to be rape.
+At his birthday party, Curly breaks the news prematurely and reveals that due to his service to the company, he has been recommended for a better job.
+Anya later tells Curly that she is pregnant, hinting that it is the result of Jimmy raping her.
 Curly attempts to ease tensions with Jimmy, only for Anya to reveal her pregnancy to him behind Curly's back.
 Curly confronts Jimmy and urges him to take responsibility for his actions.
-Jimmy warns him that if word gets out about what he did to Anya, Curly will be held accountable for it as well, leading to Curly letting Jimmy go.
-The stress of his impending layoff, his jealousy toward Curly, and the threat of being held accountable for Anya's pregnancy ultimately drove Jimmy to crash the Tulpar in a failed murder–suicide bid, with Curly acquiring his injuries attempting to prevent the crash.
+Jimmy warns him that if word gets out about what he did to Anya, Curly will be held accountable as well.
+This, along with his friendship with Jimmy, results in Curly letting Jimmy go.
+The stress of his impending layoff, his jealousy toward Curly, and the threat of being held accountable for Anya's pregnancy ultimately drive Jimmy to crash the Tulpar in a failed murder-suicide bid; it is revealed that Curly acquired his injuries while attempting to prevent the crash.

-Jimmy begins to hallucinate that the ship is a maze, finding himself in a graveyard where he is hunted down by Swansea.
-Jimmy manages to subdue Swansea, who confesses that the years he spent addicted to alcohol were the best of his life and implies that the cryopod was actually intended for Daisuke before condemning Jimmy for his selfishness and cowardice.
-Jimmy fatally shoots Swansea with the revolver.
-His sanity rapidly declining, Jimmy holds a mock birthday party with the crew's corpses.
-He cuts off and consumes part of Curly's leg, then force-feeds the captain his own flesh in a surreal hallucination.
-Jimmy hallucinates himself justifying his actions and apologising to a burning Curly.
-After a series of visions where he is chased by a deformed mass of horse statues, Jimmy finds himself confronted by the Pony Express mascot Polle, who mocks him for his inability to take accountability for his faults.
-Jimmy concludes that he can redeem himself if he ensures Curly's survival, and places him in the cryopod.
-He apologizes to Curly for everything before killing himself with the revolver.
-The game's credits roll as Curly is placed into a 20-year cryosleep, his fate left uncertain.
+Jimmy begins to hallucinate that the ship is a maze, finding himself in a graveyard where Swansea hunts him down with a fire axe.
+He subdues Swansea, who confesses that the years he spent addicted to alcohol were the best of his life, and implies that the cryopod was actually intended for Daisuke.
+Swansea condemns Jimmy for his selfishness and cowardice, prompting Jimmy to kill him with the revolver.
+His sanity rapidly declining, Jimmy holds a mock birthday party with Curly and the corpses of the crew.
+He cuts off and eats part of Curly's leg, then force-feeds Curly his own flesh in a surreal hallucination.
+He hallucinates himself justifying his actions to his reanimated crew members and apologizing to Curly, who appears to be on fire.

+After a series of visions in which he is chased by a deformed mass of horse statues, Jimmy finds himself confronted by the Pony Express mascot Polle, who mocks him for his inability to take accountability for his faults.
+After convincing himself that he can be redeemed if he ensures Curly's survival, Jimmy places Curly in the cryopod, apologizes to him for everything he has done, then kills himself with the revolver.
+Curly is placed into a 20-year cryosleep, his fate left uncertain.